CodePurble/blog/content/posts/visionary.md

 ---

-Although Moore's law has slowly started declining in the past few years, the fact that it held on for so long is in itself proof of the expertise and vision Dr. Moore had in his field.
+Although Moore's law has slowly started declining in the past few years, the fact that it is still holding on for so long is in itself proof of the expertise and vision Dr. Moore had in his field.
 It is an incredible insight into how one must think in order to propel innovation.